syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ## Legend background customization

-The legend background appearance can be customized by using the below properties.
+The legend background appearance can be customized by using the following properties:

 [BorderThickness]() - used to change the stroke width of the legend.
 [BorderBrush]() - used to change the stroke color of the legend.
-[Background]() - used to change the background color of legend.
+[Background]() - used to change the background color of the legend.
 [Opacity]() - used to control the transparency of the legend icon shape.
 [CornerRadius]() - used to change the corner radius of the legend.